Skip to content

 Why Species Verification Matters

 Different mushroom species yield very different therapeutic effects.
 For example, Hericium erinaceus (Lion’s Mane) supports cognitive health and nerve regeneration, while Ganoderma lucidum (Reishi) is prized for its immunomodulatory and adaptogenic effects.
-Yet industry studies have shown frequent mislabeling or substitution—especially in powdered or encapsulated products.

-Full-Spectrum and Bioavailability: The Real Gold Standard
+Full-Spectrum Extraction is the Real Gold Standard

 This ensures: